Sexual Health for Lesbian & Bisexual Women

 Always opt for a water-based lubricant, as anything oil-based is unsuitable for use with latex.
 Vaseline and baby oil are absolute no-no’s as they'll break down the latex barrier plus cause unpleasant vaginal itching.

-If you want to share your toys, remember to always cover them with condoms and changing to fresh ones each time you swap toys around between partners.
-You can even get latex-free condoms – perfect for those with latex allergies!
+If you want to share your toys, remember to always cover them with condoms and change to fresh ones each time you swap toys around between partners.
+You can even get latex-free condoms – perfect for those with latex allergies.

 A certain level of personal hygiene may be a given, but did you know that brushing your teeth immediately before sex can encourage bleeding?
 Check that your mouthwash is free of salicylates (aspirin), as this can make your gums bleed.
 Instead, just pop a mint, and you’re good to go!

-A recent survey revealed lesbians do get STI's but are often not tested.
+A recent survey revealed that lesbians do get STI's but are often not tested.

-Now, don’t let all this STI chat put you off sexy-time – just make sure you stock up on dams, gloves and lubes, and treat every vagina (including your own) with responsibility and respect!
+Now, don’t let all this STI chat put you off your sexy-time adventures — pleasure and safety go hand-in-hand (sometimes literally!).
+Just be sure to stock up on dams, gloves, and good quality lube, and treat every vagina - including your own - with the care, curiosity, and respect it deserves.

 2 comments